bytebase/bytebase.com-old/content/docs/change-database/state-based-migration/overview.md

 Once committed the schema file to the target branch `main`, a new migration issue is created automatically with only the differentiate part of the schema.

-The `Schema change` tab shows the schema change between database schema from engine and LATEST file.
+The `Schema change` tab shows the schema change between the actual database schema and the LATEST file.
 They are all in SDL syntax format.

 ![new-migration-issue-diff](/static/docs/change-database/state-based-migration/overview/new-migration-issue-diff.webp)